+There is compelling logic behind Fahy’s idea.
 The thymus is an essential component of our immune systems.
 In fact, beginning in our 50’s, a collapsing thymus leads to all sorts of infectious diseases.
 For example, research suggests that decline caused by the aging immune system plays a stronger role in cancer than genetic mutations.

 Dr. Fahy has just announced preliminary results of a clinical trial which shows that restoring thymus function may be done safely and effectively.

 Why Restore Thymus Function?

 The thymus plays a crucial role in our immune system, and declining thymus function has been linked to chronic diseases such as cancer.
 Starting around the age of 1, our thymus begins to shrink and roughly halves in size every 16 years.
 Our immune systems weaken along with it.

 Because of its essential role in our immune systems, some geroscientists regard rejuvenating the thymus as the ‘holy grail’ of preventing the immune decline of old age.
 In fact, restoring thymus function is such as prize that several organizations have been competing to be the first to do it.

 Dr. Fahy may have just grabbed the prize.